JustinStitt/RubyHashLookup/README.md

 ![](hashtagLookupPNG.png)

-Here is our Twoot Database YAMl for the given example:
+Here is our Twoot Database YAML for the given example:

 ![](twootBasePNG.png)